PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 - No ONNX corpus or large-model conversion was run for this checkpoint, per the instruction to minimize conversion testing and prioritize improvement.

-Next work should audit one bounded split or slice input family and reuse the existing partial-match no-mutation characterization.
+Next work should audit a bounded direct-source Split input family, leaving its Swish/Add and multi-consumer interactions in legacy until separately characterized.
 Do not begin with a Tier 0–4 corpus run, and do not create a pull request.

 The section below records the preceding rank-five checkpoint and remains as historical context.